-Highly valued startups like Uber, Airbnb and Snapchat have many entrepreneurs like you wondering: what exactly is my company worth?
-Even if your product or service is not in the tech field, chances are, at some point, you’ve wondered how to go about valuing your business.
+Highly valued startups may have many entrepreneurs like you wondering, What exactly is my company worth?
+Even if your product or service isn’t in the tech field, chances are you’ve considered how to go about valuing your business.
 This question may come up as you plan on applying for a bank loan, contemplate a potential merger, develop a succession plan or draft a buy-sell agreement.

-The realistic answer – and a not so scientific one – is that a business is worth exactly what a buyer is willing to pay for it.
+The realistic — and not so scientific — answer is that a business is worth exactly what a buyer is willing to pay for it.
 But how would you know if the offer is fair, or if it even makes sense?
-That’s why we created this three-part series that gives an overview of the different generally-accepted valuation methods a business owner can use to determine their company’s business value, as well as which approach is best suited for what type of business.
+That’s why we created this three-part series that gives an overview of the different generally accepted valuation methods a business owner can use to determine their company’s value, as well as which approach is best suited to their type of business.

 Knowing the basics of these methods will equip you to start a meaningful conversation when or if a potential buyer should arise.
-The series is intended to be an overview and has been simplified for illustrative purposes.
+Please note that this series is intended to be an overview and has been simplified for illustrative purposes.

-Liabilities, meanwhile, are usually already stated at fair market value so usually no additional calculations are required.
+Liabilities, meanwhile, are usually stated at fair market value, so no additional calculations are likely required.

-The next step is to sum up the fair market values of your assets and, from the total, deduct your total liabilities.
-The difference is the estimated value of your business using the net asset value method.
+The next step is to sum up the fair market value of your assets and, from that total, deduct your total liabilities.
+The difference is the estimated value of your business using the adjusted net asset value method.

-In the end, a potential purchaser will have their own ideas for measuring the offer price and might use a valuation method that suits their perception of the value of your business.
-In part two of this series, we discuss the income method, and in part three the market approach are discussed in parts two and three, respectively).
+In the end, a potential purchaser will have their own ideas for measuring the offer price and might use a valuation method that suits their perception of the value of your business (the income method and the market approach are discussed in parts two and three, respectively).

-Regardless of the factors in play, being knowledgeable about the basic valuation approaches can help you be prepared to vet potential suitors as they arrive on your doorstep with offers, or simply empower you to envision the future.
+Regardless of the factors at play, being knowledgeable about the basic valuation approaches can help you prepare to vet potential suitors as they arrive on your doorstep with offers, or simply empower you to envision the future.